Exhibit

 Mexico

 The majority of Mexico's population is predominantly Catholic.
-The birth of Jesus Christ is one of Mexico's holiest and celebratory seasons, which includes a midnight mass on Christmas Eve to welcome Jesus' birth on December 25.
+The birth of Jesus Christ is one of Mexico's holiest and celebratory seasons, which includes a midnight mass on Christmas Eve to welcome his birth on December 25.
 The Nativity depicts Mary and Joseph seeking an inn for the birth of Christ.
-The tree topper represents the star of Bethlehem that led the Three Wise Kings to the birthplace.
-Many of the dolls represent the shepherds who were also present.
+This year the handmade dolls and ornaments on the tree reflect Mexico's culture in a few of its regions created with colorful designs.
+These decorations were lovingly all handcrafted by Chicago Dia de los Niños (Children's Day), Finkl Elementary, and CPS Parent University parents.

-Tree decorated by the Chicago Día de los Niños (CDDLN) and mothers from the Chicago Public Schools Parent University.
+Tree decorated by the Chicago Día de los Niños (CDDLN).

 Native America

-The Native American tree pays tribute to many different tribes with handcrafted ornaments, such as birch teepees and canoes, dream catchers, moccasins, dolls, stuffed buffalos and horses, and wooden tomahawks.
+The Native American tree pays tribute to many different tribes with handcrafted ornaments representing Native regalia and other symbols, such as birch teepees and canoes, dream catchers, moccasins, dolls, stuffed buffalos and horses, and wooden tomahawks.
 Many Native American tribes became Christianized when Europeans arrived in America, so some traditions are similar to European-American customs.
 Several tribes create handmade nativity scenes with ornately crafted cribs to hold the baby Jesus.
 Instead of camels and donkeys, though, these nativity scenes feature American wolves, foxes, and bears.

 Tree decorated by the Skolnick family and friends.